 We are using a bar variable only in the context of the if-statement, so it makes a kind of sense that we would declare it inside the if-block.
 However, where we declare variables is not relevant when using var, because they will always belong to the enclosing scope.
 This snippet is essentially "fake" block-scoping, for stylistic reasons, and relying on self-enforcement not to accidentally use bar in another place in that scope.

-Block scope is a tool to extend the earlier "Principle of Least Privilege Exposure" [^note-leastprivilege] from hiding information in functions to hiding information in blocks of our code.
+Block scope is a tool to extend the earlier "Principle of Least Exposure" [^note-leastprivilege] from hiding information in functions to hiding information in blocks of our code.

 Consider the for-loop example again: